Events

 The Thermostat class is responsible for reporting temperature changes to the heater and cooler object instances.
 The Thermostat class code appears in Listing 14.2.

 The Thermostat includes a property called OnTemperatureChange that is of the Action<float> delegate type.
 OnTemperatureChange stores a list of subscribers.
 Notice that only one delegate property is required to store all the subscribers.
-In other words, both the Cooler and the Heater instances will receive notifications of a change in the temperature from this single publisher.
+In other words, both the Cooler and the Heater instances receive notifications of a change in the temperature from this single publisher.

 The last member of Thermostat is the CurrentTemperature property.
 This property sets and retrieves the value of the current temperature reported by the Thermostat class.